 This is the best quality leather there is.
 The surface of this type of lather is intact and shows the natural markings of the hide also known as full-grain leather.
 There is no cheating with aniline leather and that is why only the smoothest hides are chosen.
 This is reflected in the price of aniline leather items.

 Aniline leather furniture feels amazing – smooth, soft and supple.
+You can’t help but touch and feel it.
 The leather is usually dyed through.
 Depending on the original shade of the leather which can range from almost white pink or beige to very light brown, the final color of the dyed piece is deep, warm and earthy.
-You can’t help but touch and feel aniline leather.

-The drawbacks of aniline leather are that it marks easily, readily absorbs liquids and the dye can fade over time.
-However, with regular care, even with any marks, aniline leather furniture will last a very long time and even get better with age.
+The drawbacks of aniline leather are that it marks easily.
+It readily absorbs liquids and the dye can fade over time.
+However, with regular care, even with some marks, aniline leather furniture will last a very long time and even get better with age.

 How to clean aniline leather?

 It is hard to keep a favourite piece of aniline leather furniture looking brand new forever.
 The safest thing to use for cleaning it is just water.
 Not tap water but rain or distilled water.